muppet9010/factorio-muppet-streamer/README.md

 Notes:

-- There must be 2 or more players included players online otherwise the command will do nothing.
+- There must be 2 or more included players online otherwise the command will do nothing (silently fail).
 The players from both include settings will be pooled for this.
 - The distribution logic is a bit convoluted, but works as per:
     - All targets online have all their inventories taken.
 Each item type has the number of source players recorded.
     - A random number of new players to receive each item type is worked out.
 This is based on the number of source players for that item type, with a +/- random value based on the greatest between the destinationPlayersMinimumVariance setting and the destinationPlayersVarianceFactor setting.
 This allows a minimum variation to be enforced even when very small player targets are online.
 The final value of new players for the items to be split across will never be less than 1 or greater than all of the online target players.